 - 1. The use, sale, manufacture, possession, or distribution (providing, sharing, jointly purchasing, purchasing for others, or otherwise making available) of all forms of illegal drugs (per Federal statutes) including edibles and drinkables are prohibited. - 2.
 The use, sale, or distribution of legally prescribed medication for use in a manner in which the medication was not intended (including use by someone other than the person to whom the medication was prescribed) is prohibited. - 3.
 Marijuana use on campus is prohibited in compliance with Federal law.
 This includes all forms and derivatives of marijuana/cannabis/THC, including but not limited to buds, edibles, oils, concentrates, and synthetic forms.
 Documentation of medically prescribed marijuana does not exempt a student from this Policy.
 A student who qualifies for medical use under California's Compassionate Use Act should speak with the Dean of Students regarding their option to live off campus. - 4.
 The possession or display of drug paraphernalia, regardless of whether the item has an alternate legal use, is not permitted.
-Paraphernalia will be confiscated and not returned.

-D. Medical Amnesty/Good Samaritan Policy
+Paraphernalia will be confiscated and not returned. - D. Medical Amnesty/Good Samaritan Policy arise from a student's excessive drinking or a student's drug use, including when there is danger of alcohol poisoning, alcoholrelated injury, or other health situations related to the ingestion of a controlled substance (an "Alcohol or Other Drug related Medical Emergency").
+An Alcohol or Other Drug-related Medical Emergency is first considered a health issue; therefore, the primary College response is a medical one.

 The health and safety of our students is of primary importance.
 As socially responsible members of the Claremont McKenna College community students are responsible for their own well-being and share responsibility for the welfare of fellow students.
-Students are asked to encourage moderate and responsible behavior and to help seek medical assistance when safety concerns arise from a student's excessive drinking or a student's drug use, including when there is danger of alcohol poisoning, alcohol-related injury, or other health situation related to the ingestion of a controlled substance (an "Alcohol or Other Drug related Medical Emergency").
-An Alcohol or Other Drug-related Medical Emergency is first considered a health issue; therefore, the primary College response is a medical one.
+Students are asked to encourage moderate and responsible behavior and to help seek medical assistance when safety concerns